Dem leaders condemn Trump's 'assault' on IGs, seek new law to protect them

 The Democrat leaders of the House's major committees Friday blasted President Trump's continued "assault" on independent inspectors general and proposed new legislation to prevent Trump from retaliating against them.

-Rep. Carolyn Maloney, the chairwoman of the House Oversight Committee, penned a letter Friday sounding the alarm on Trump's stepped-up efforts to oust and criticize inspector generals who have oversight over his administration.
+Rep. Carolyn Maloney, the chairwoman of the House Oversight Committee, penned a letter Friday sounding the alarm on Trump's stepped-up efforts to oust and criticize inspectors general who have oversight over his administration.

 "Unlike any president in modern history, President Trump has engaged in offensive and unjustified attacks against Inspectors General, criticizing them for following the law, and retaliating against them for telling the truth," the letter by Maloney and 22 other Democrat committee leaders wrote.